 Sometimes, the road less traveled proves to be the better route.
-That’s certainly the case with a less common, new approach to PDU design that employs three-phase power distribution.
+That’s certainly the case with a less common, new approach to PDU design that employs 3 phase power distribution.
 In the past, this has meant dividing power into several branches within the rack PDU, but this new approach from Server Technology makes use of alternating each phase on a per-receptacle basis instead of per branch.
-As you can imagine, demand for more power in the cabinet is behind the move toward three-phase power distribution in many data centers.
+As you can imagine, demand for more power in the cabinet is behind the move towards a 3 phase PDU in many data centers.
 If the search for more power is on your mind, alternating phase PDUs might be the answer to your problems.

 When an installer is installing new equipment in a computer rack, he often only thinks of powering up the equipment.
-The principles of three-phase power are not generally at the top of mind during the install process.
+The principles of 3 phase power are not generally at the top of mind during the install process.
 However, it’s crucial for installers to understand load balancing for several reasons:

-- If the three phases aren’t properly balanced, heat is generated, which jacks up cooling costs.
+- If the 3 phases aren’t properly balanced, heat is generated, which jacks up cooling costs.

 - An unbalanced load can result in inefficiency and higher power bills.

 - Higher loads on single phases can translate to higher risks with tripping PDUs and upstream breakers, thereby causing power loss at the rack level.

 The best practice is to install rack mounted equipment, allowing you to draw a similar current on each branch.
 This, of course, is in a perfect world where the rack is only filled with a single type of device.
 In most data centers, mixed devices are the reality, causing a tangle of power cables in the back of the rack, which can inhibit airflow, adding to heat problems.